 For this she shall ever reign supreme

-For a lesson on relevence and connection, this poem,"The Discovery of Connectedness" was inspired by my participation in multi-disciplined workshop conducted by classical musician/conductor Daniel Bernard Roumain at the U. of MD's Clarice Smith Performing Arts Center.
+The following poem,"The Discovery of Connectedness," was inspired by my participation in multi-discipline workshop conducted by classical musician/conductor Daniel Bernard Roumain at the U. of MD's Clarice Smith Performing Arts Center.
 The issues of relationship and connection, both cultural and generational, were significant in the musically-oriented collaborations.

 © by J. Joy “Sistah Joy” Matthews Alford